 The Revised Build Alternative would provide long-term direct and indirect benefits to EJ populations in the API in the form of improved access to transit; slightly improved air quality; improved mobility and safety for pedestrians, cyclists, and transit riders; improved physical connections to areas east and west of I-5 provided by the new highway cover; and increased building capacity on the cover space.
-Constructing new widened and well-lit sidewalks, ADA-accessible ramps, high-visibility and marked crosswalks, and widened and improved bicycle facilities, as well as increasing route options for pedestrian and bicycle routes through a new crossing at N/NE Hancock, bike lanes on N/NE Broadway and N/NE Weidler, and improved bicycle and pedestrian facilities on N Vancouver and N Broadway, would benefit all members of the community, including EJ communities.
+Constructing new widened and well-lit sidewalks, ADA-accessible ramps, high-visibility and marked crosswalks, and widened and improved bicycle facilities, as well as increasing route options for pedestrian and bicycle routes through a new crossing at N/NE Hancock, bike lanes on N/NE Broadway and N/NE Weidler, improved pedestrian and bicycle facilities on N Vancouver, N Williams, and N Broadway, and construction of the Clackamas Pedestrian and Bicycle Bridge would benefit all members of the community, including EJ communities.

 Early recognition of EJ issues in the Project Area led to substantial targeted outreach to raise awareness about the Project and the environmental studies underway.
 The Project team's approach to EJ community engagement is centered on a transparent, inclusive engagement process.
 The process aims to minimize barriers to participation and is committed to connecting with community members in diverse spaces to amplify marginalized voices.
-In 2021, the Project evolved the governance structure, which includes advisory bodies focused on various aspects of community and stakeholder engagement, as well as the ongoing Project development process.
+In 2021, the Project evolved the governance structure, which includes advisory bodies focused on various aspects of community and interested party engagement, as well as the ongoing Project development process.

-With influence from the HAAB and guidance from the ESC, the ICA Team engaged directly with Black community members from historic Albina and throughout Portland to understand how proposed highway covers over I-5 could rebuild the neighborhood and better serve the historic Albina community.
-The ICA Team collected input from Black community members and other stakeholders through a series of three virtual work sessions, three online open houses, and public comments.
-The Revised Build Alternative was identified through this engagement as the best option to support the stakeholder visions for historic Albina and to support restorative justice goals for a diverse, inclusive, and accessible neighborhood.
+With influence from the HAAB and guidance from the ESC, the ICA Team engaged directly with historic Albina community members and Black community members throughout Portland to understand how proposed highway covers over I-5 could rebuild the neighborhood and better serve the historic Albina community.
+The ICA Team collected input from Black community members and other interested parties through a series of three virtual work sessions, three online open houses, and public comments.
+The Revised Build Alternative was identified through this engagement as the best option to support the interested party visions for historic Albina and to support restorative justice goals for a diverse, inclusive, and accessible neighborhood.

 Project outreach specifically directed to EJ communities included a community liaisons group, participation in local summer events, a Pastors' breakfast, briefings, a targeted open house and local door-to-door business canvassing, three advisory committees, public design surveys, equitable engagement compensation, the ICA process, and other community events.
-Section 8 of the Environmental Justice Technical Report (ODOT 2019b) summarizes the Project's EJ outreach efforts up to the publishing of the 2019 EA, and Section 4.3.2 of this SEA provides additional information related to the Project's EJ outreach efforts since the publishing of the 2020 FONSI REA.
+Section 8 of the Environmental Justice

+Technical Report (ODOT 2019a) summarizes the Project's EJ outreach efforts up to the publishing of the 2019 EA, and Section 4.3.2 of the 2022 SEA and Section 4.3 of this RSEA provide additional information related to the Project's EJ outreach efforts since the publishing of the 2020 FONSI REA.

-Although EJ populations in the API may experience some small adverse impacts during construction and operation of the Revised Build Alternative, none of these impacts are expected to rise to the level of "disproportionately high and adverse effects" as defined in Executive Order 12898 and FHWA Order 6640.23A.25
+Although EJ populations in the API may experience temporary adverse impacts during construction of the Revised Build Alternative, none of these impacts are expected to rise to the level of "disproportionately high and adverse effects" as defined in Executive Order 12898 and FHWA Order 6640.23A.26 The Project's improved access to transit; slightly improved air quality; improved mobility and safety for pedestrians, cyclists, and transit riders; improved physical connections to areas east and west of I-5 provided by the new highway cover; and increased building capacity on the cover space would be long-term benefits to the EJ populations in the API.